Orange Is the New Yellow

 "Orange Is the New Yellow" is the twenty-second and final episode of the twenty-seventh season of the American animated television series The Simpsons, and the 596th episode of the series overall.
+The episode was directed by Matthew Faughnan and written by Eric Horsted.
 It aired in the United States on Fox on May 22, 2016.
 The title is a spoof of the book and the Netflix series Orange Is the New Black.

+In this episode, Marge is sent to prison when Bart is caught playing by himself outside, so Homer is forced to care for the children by himself.
+The episode received mixed reviews.

 Plot

 Homer is leaving the Power Plant for the weekend, as he promised Marge to be home for dinner.
 However, as he is leaving, Mr. Burns asks him for his help to fix a gas leak with a "Safety First" poster, and to measure its level with a plumb bob (a procedure that takes hours to complete).

 At home, Marge is having trouble taking care of the kids.
 She is trying to help Lisa with a school project (dressing her as a male seahorse) and feed Maggie.
 However, Maggie spills her food all over the room.
 Bart offers to help clean the mess, but he ends up causing even more of a mess with the chemical products.
 Frustrated, Marge asks him to go play outside.
 Bart goes to the Springfield Park, where Martin's mother, Martha, realizes that he is by himself and calls the police.
 The cops take Bart back home and arrest Marge for neglecting her son just in time for Homer to witness this.

 Marge is sentenced to three months in the Springfield Women's Prison.
 However, she realizes that she could use the time to take a break from the stress of being a homemaker.
 Meanwhile, Homer is having trouble taking care of the kids, but some Springfield residents (especially Ned Flanders) realize that he is going through a difficult phase and decide to help him.